great-expectations/great_expectations/docs/guides/rule_based_profilers/how-to-create-a-new-expectation-suite-using-rule-based-profilers.md

 Each rule in a rule-based profiler has three types of components:
 **1. DomainBuilders**: A DomainBuilder will inspect some data that you provide to the Profiler, and compile a list of Domains for which you would like to build expectations.
-**1. ParameterBuilders**: A ParameterBuilder will inspect some data that you provide to the Profiler, and compile a dictionary of Parameters that you can use when construction your ExpectationConfigurations
+**1. ParameterBuilders**: A ParameterBuilder will inspect some data that you provide to the Profiler, and compile a dictionary of Parameters that you can use when constructing your ExpectationConfigurations
 **1. ExpectationConfigurationBuilders**: An ExpectationConfigurationBuilder will take the Domains compiled by the DomainBuilder, and assemble ExpectationConfigurations using Parameters built by the ParameterBuilder

 In addition to Rules, a rule-based profiler enables you to specify Variables, which are global and can be used in any of the Rules.
 For instance, you may want to reference the same BatchRequest or the same tolerance in multiple Rules, and declaring these as Variables will enable you to do so.